groovybits/rsllm/README.md

 -   allow daemon mode to run and listent for requests via zmq input and pass to output.
 -   fill out options for the LLM and openai api.
 -   capnproto for serialization and deserialization of data with modular zmq protocol communication.
--   add MetaVoice via Candle (TODO, waiting on it to be avaiable, in a PR from someone) text to speech for audio output of results.
 -   add MetaMusic music generation for mood enhancement based on results.
 -   add talking head video generation with consistent frame context of objects staying same in frame.
 -   speech to text via Whisper Candle for audio input for llm ingestion and subtitling of video.